Skip to main content

 "I've got them on lock screen," Anthony said.
 "I've got a slide show.
 Just click through my family members and they're on there.
 They're not family.
 I can't wait to see them again."

 Cornerbacks coach Charles Burks is charting the progress of both, but after Thursday's practice he clicked to a Chiefs game from four years ago and not the one from last Sunday.
 Burks says Taylor-Britt's interception on Chiefs rookie wide receiver Xavier Worthy, the fastest player in NFL scouting combine history, is the best interception he's ever seen.
-Which made him want to see the second best.
+That made him want to see the second best.

 It's from Burks' days as a Dolphins assistant.
-They were playing the Chiefs and Mahomes had the ball on about the Dolphins 25.
+They were playing the Chiefs, and Mahomes had the ball on about the Dolphins 25.

-Speedster Tyreek Hill ran a corner route from the slot and All-Pro cornerback Xavien Howard never took his eyes off Mahomes as he ran with Hill.
-When Mahomes tried to drop it over Howard at about the 5, Howard turned, leaped, and plucked the ball one-handed.
+Speedster Tyreek Hill ran a corner route from the slot, and All-Pro cornerback Xavien Howard never took his eyes off Mahomes as he ran with Hill.
+When Mahomes tried to drop it over Howard at about the 5, Howard turned, leaped and plucked the ball one-handed.

 "Tyreek Hill and Xavier Worthy are two of the fastest people on the planet," Burks said.
 "What separates Cam from other cornerbacks and makes him unique are his ball skills.
 He's used to handling the ball.
 He was a high school quarterback.
 He's got the same kind of ball kills as Xaven Howard, also a high school quarterback.
 He can be in that class.
 He's got all the tools.
 It's just being consistent."